michael-yuji/cloudflare-sh/README.md

 This script provides cli interface to manage DNS records on cloudflare via cloudflare api with minimum footprint and dependencies.
 The output of this script in intended to be simple to parse and easy to use with other tools like `awk`

+PR Welcome!
+See code and bottom of this document for technical documentation.

 # Installation

 The only dependencies are `jq` and `curl`, you need to install `jq` and `curl` for your specific operating system.